 The Undead Skill tree is no slouch in the sequel either.
 It now trades Frenzy for Fear (which can be upgraded to take away 1/5 of an enemy's Maximum health when it affects a foe), allows Crypts a small chance of instantly killing an enemy (works on Champions but not bosses), and has the usual cost reduction and freeze chance abilitynote Combine the Freeze Chance and the Instant Kill chance with the very fast firing rate of the Lightning Crypt to destroy champions.
-For larger mobs, see below.
+For larger groups of mobs, see below.
 Furthermore, it also gets a skill which makes undead orbs circle around your gem cave- useful for finishing off weakened foes who somehow make it through.
 Not to mention the maxed out terror tower's shot can rebound infinitely as long as there's new foes near the last bounce, and each bounce can apply the usual effects, which can utterly destroy large mobs as they clump together due to being terrorized.

 Funny Moments: Truly there is no greater joy than having multiple fear crypts then watching those little bastards run backwards screaming like ninnies.
 Repeatedly.